Angel Number 11

 In career readings, 11 points to a quieter question than the single 1 raises.
 Where 1 asks whether you are willing to start, 11 asks whether the direction you are choosing is congruent with what you actually sense, even when that sense is hard to articulate.

-The number does not predict promotions or job offers.
+The number does not forecast promotions or job offers.
 It highlights a moment when intuitive information about career direction deserves more weight than the spreadsheet justifications for staying put.

 "11 does not tell you to leave.
 It asks whether you have stopped listening to what you already know about your work."